Have you heard of Matthew Fraser before? He’s one of the top CrossFit athletes in the world. Keep on reading to learn more about him.

 Matthew Fraser: From Weightlifting to CrossFit

 Matthew Fraser is among today’s CrossFit favorites.
 This year alone, he has won various awards in the different CrossFit competitions since 2014.
-At 26, Fraser is already considered a CrossFit champ.
+Although relatively young, Fraser is already considered a CrossFit champ.
 Compared to the other CrossFit athletes, he is relatively new to the field.

-He just started about two years ago and yet, his performance has already been impressive.
+He just started a few years ago and yet, his performance has already been impressive.
 Originally, Fraser was famous as a heavy weightlifter.
 Since he got into CrossFit, this sports personality garnered three recognitions such as being the first-place winner during the CrossFit Games in 2016; 2nd place in 2014, as well as in the 2015 CrossFit Games.

 As mentioned, Fraser was originally famous for his weightlifting prowess and CrossFit just came by accident.
 In an interview, the athlete said, before he joined CrossFit, he “trained for weightlifting for ten years.”
 He started weightlifting at a very young age of 12.

 His retirement from his first physical training urged Fraser to get into Crossfit.
 After he retired, he said he did not go to the gym for four consecutive months.
 His absence at the gym resulted in 25 pounds lost and at the same time, fats gained.
 And so, he thought of wanting to go back to weightlifting in a casual way just to be back in shape.
 And that’s when and where CrossFit came in, and the rest is history.

 CrossFit Open: 1st place in 2015, 2017, 2018, 2019.
 7th in 2014 and 2016

 CrossFit Games: 1st in 2016-2018.
 2nd in 2014-2015.

 At the 2016 games, he won by the largest margin in history.